Park City Utah, USA Travel Guide

 These renowned sites shape Pc's identity.
 From the lovely Historic Main Street to world-class ski resorts and Olympic venues, each landmark offers a distinct experience.

-Visitors discover both the heritage and the active spirit of the town.
+Visitors discover each of the heritage and the active spirit of the town.

-Museums at the Olympic Park often offer free admission.
+Museums at the Olympic Park often offer free entry.

 The entire a street forms an assigned historic district, with many buildings dating back to the late 19th and early 20th centuries.